 WP4 is responsible of the Patient Pathway and Organisational Model Development & Change Management.
 The main objectıves of this WP are:

-i. guidance for and development of new patient pathways and corresponding personalised care plans that can perform multi-morbid chronic disease management taking into account functional, social and psychosocial aspects, different professional perspectives and experience,
+i. to provide guidance for and development of new patient pathways and corresponding personalised care plans (Task 4.1),

-ii. development of adaptive organisational models for improved delivery of patient-centred integrated care that address the challenges posed by varying contexts and
+ii. the development of adaptive organisational models for improved delivery of patient-centred integrated care (Task 4.2) and

-iii. development of guidelines for smooth management of changes in models of care delivery, which are identified necessary for integrated care services.
+iii. the elaboration of guidelines for smooth management of changes in models of care delivery (Task 4.3).

 WP6 is responsible of the Interoperability Middleware design and development.
 The provided solution must address technical, semantic and privacy/security interoperability challenges to seamlessly integrate with the existing health care, social care and home/community care information systems for enabling patient-centric interoperable care coordination in an informed manner with the involvement of all stakeholders.
 WP6 has three main objectives that are splitted in three tasks.
 All tasks have the same 10 months duration.